What To Know About Tiny Homes in Massachusetts?

 The Future of Tiny Houses in Massachusetts

-I guess at this point the future of tiny houses in Massachusetts is still widely unknown.
+Even seven years after first writing this article, the future of tiny houses in Massachusetts is still widely unknown.
+Though some progress has been made.

-The best way to get your tiny house in Massachusetts is too put it in your backyard as an accessory dwelling.
+The best way to get your tiny house in Massachusetts is too put it in your backyard as an accessory dwelling or ADU.
 Find out what towns allow accessory dwellings on a list put out by the American Tiny House Association of Massachusetts.
 Or, the other solution is put it on wheels and travel from one RV park to another.

 Maybe there will be planned developments of tiny houses or more practically small homes in Massachusetts in the future.
 Someday, I could be showing tiny houses through the Massachusetts MLS.

-For me as cool as a tiny house sounds, I think they are just to small.
-I can certainly see a small house movement of 500-1000 square feet catching on.
-That is certainly more livable.
-My family currently has to vacation cottages at 600 sq feet apiece I could see a couple or a family with one child making that work but 275 sq feet….. no. I will tell you the biggest issue in 2 bedrooms in 600 square feet with no basement is storage.
+As cool as a tiny house sounds, I think they are too small.
+I can see a small house movement of 500-1000 square feet catching on.
+That is undoubtedly more livable.
+My family currently has two vacation cottages at 600 sq feet apiece I could see a couple or a family with one child making that work but 275 sq feet….. no. I will tell you the biggest issue in 2 bedrooms in 600 square feet with no basement is storage.
 Where do you put everything?

 Other Resources on Tiny Homes: